Columbus, GA-AL

 Builders are pulling back but demand remains healthy.
 A supply constraint could form — fewer new units entering a market that is still absorbing well.

-Columbus, GA-AL shows High internal divergence — the metro composite may obscure significant county-level differences.
-Muscogee County contributes the most structural risk (Elevated, driven by permit growth), while Harris County anchors the lower end (Low Risk).
+Columbus, GA-AL shows Low internal divergence — county-level differences are minor and the metro composite is broadly representative.
+Russell County contributes the most structural risk (Elevated, driven by price momentum), while Harris County anchors the lower end (Below Average).

 | County | Score ▼ |